common name: harlequin bug

 The harlequin bug is an important insect pest of cabbage and related crops in the southern half of the United States.
 This pest has the ability to destroy the entire crop where it is not controlled.
 The harlequin bug injures the host plants by sucking the sap of the plants, causing the plants to wilt, brown and die.

-The harlequin bug is a southern insect ranging from the Atlantic to the Pacific.
+The harlequin bug is a southern insect ranging from the Atlantic to the Pacific coasts.
 This insect is rarely found north of Colorado and Pennsylvania.
-It first spread over the south from Mexico shortly after the Civil War.
+It first spread over the southern United States from Mexico shortly after the Civil War.

 A generation of the harlequin bug requires 50 to 80 days.
 The life cycle consists of three stages: egg, nymph and adult.
-Harlequin bugs pass the winter as adults and true hibernation is doubtful.
+Harlequin bugs pass the winter as adults (commonly referred to as stink bugs) and true hibernation is doubtful.

-Eggs: Eggs of the harlequin bug resemble tiny white kegs standing on end in a double row.
-Approximately 12 are laid together, usually on the underside of the leaves of the host plant.
+Eggs: Eggs of the harlequin bug resemble tiny white kegs standing on end in a double row (Figure 1).
+Approximately 12 eggs are laid together in one batch, usually on the underside of the leaves of the host plant.
 Each egg is marked by two broad black "hoops" and a black spot.
-The eggs hatch in from four to 29 days, the time varying with the temperature.
+The eggs hatch in four to 29 days, the time varying with the temperature.

 Figure 1.
 Eggs of the harlequin bug, Murgantia histrionica (Hahn).
 Photograph by James Castner, University of Florida.